THIRD GRADE LITERACY BEGINS TO RECOVER FROM COVID-INDUCED LOW

 SOCIOECONOMIC DETAIL

-More than one-third (36%) of socioeconomically disadvantaged students met or exceeded ELA/literacy standards, compared to 61% of students who were not socioeconomically disadvantaged.
+Less than one-third (27.4%) of socioeconomically disadvantaged students met or exceeded ELA/literacy standards, compared to 51.4% of students who were not socioeconomically disadvantaged.
 Socioeconomically disadvantaged students include students eligible for the free and reduced-priced meal program, foster youth, homeless students, migrant students, and/or students for whom neither parent is a high school graduate.
-For children whose parents were college graduates, 59% met or exceeded standards compared to 27% of students whose parents did not graduate from high school.
-English Language Learners, who are simultaneously developing their native language and English, were least likely to have met or exceeded ELA/literacy standards (17%).
+For children whose parents were not high school graduates, 18.2% met or exceeded standards.
+Only 15.8% of children classified as English Learners met or exceeded ELA/literacy standards.

 SOCIOECONOMIC STATUS AND PARENT EDUCATION INFLUENCE ACADEMIC PERFORMANCE